isaiahchen28/ProgrammingChallenges/README.md

-# ProgrammingChallenges
+# Programming Challenges
-This is a repository for various programming challenges and machine learning challenges.
+This is a repository for various programming and machine learning challenges.

 Relevant links are for certain resources are listed here:
 * https://projecteuler.net/about